-Housed in those buildings will be Campbell’s Craft Donuts, owned by Campbell’s Bakery’s Mitchell Moore, serving pastries and co-branded with locally roasted Bean Fruit Coffee; Puckett-based Patrick’s Produce with seasonal vegetables, homemade jams and flowers; an outdoor deck for food trucks to belly up on special nights and weekends; and a co-working office space.
+Housed in those buildings will be Campbell’s Craft Donuts, owned by Campbell’s Bakery’s Mitchell Moore, serving pastries and breakfast tacos and a co-working office space.

 “It’s been a long road to get here,” Turner says of the vision casting that began with current landowner Baptist Hospital in 2012.
 “Belhaven has rooftops, a university… a theatre.
 These two blocks are the right place for this to happen.”